Ruaha National Park

 It is also an excellent park for predators.
 Lions are not only numerous and very habituated to vehicles, but the pride tends to be unusually large, often numbering more than 20 individuals.

-Cheetahs can often be seen hunting on the open plains, and the park has a particularly good reputation for leopard sightings.
+Cheetahs can often be seen hunting on the open plains, and the park has an excellent reputation for leopard sightings.

-Apart from large animals, the park also harbors a number of reptiles and amphibians such as crocodiles, poisonous and non-poisonous snakes, monitor lizards, agama lizards, and frogs.
+Apart from large animals, the park also harbors several reptiles and amphibians, including crocodiles, poisonous and non-poisonous snakes, monitor lizards, agama lizards, and frogs.

-The park is characterized by semi-arid types of vegetation, baobab trees, Acacia, and other species.
+The park is characterized by semi-arid vegetation, including baobab trees, Acacia, and other species.

-There are over 1,650 plant species that have been identified.
-This makes Ruaha National Park the gemstone of the southern highland of Tanzania
+Over 1,650 plant species have been identified.
+This makes Ruaha National Park the gem of the southern highlands of Tanzania

 Ruaha is heaven for bird lovers with over 570 species sighted in the park once again with an interesting mix of southern and northern species.